 Determines whether video BIOS will be copied to RAM.
 However, it is optional depending on chipset design.
 Video Shadow will increase the video speed.

 C8000-CBFFF Shadow/DC000-DFFFF Shadow

 These categories determine whether option ROMs will be copied to RAM.
-An example of such option ROM would be support of on-board SCSI.
+An example of such option ROM would be support of SCSI Add-on card.

 Chipset Features Setup